 In this step a deployment package of the code is created in the source environment.

-- No files with the .log-extension will be included.
+- Files with the .log-extension will not be included.

 - If a file with extension .txt cannot be read, for example if it is locked by another process, it will be skipped.